 If these symptoms last for four weeks or more, it’s important to tell your doctor and get them checked out.
 A good time to check for unusual lumps and bumps is in the bath or shower.

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual, or for most of the time, make an appointment to tell your doctor because it could be a symptom of lung cancer.

-People often put breathlessness (being short of breath) down to getting older.
+People often put breathlessness (being short of breath) down to getting older or being out of shape.
 But if you or anyone else has noticed that you’re more out of breath than usual, get yourself checked out.
 Chances are it’s nothing to worry about, but if it’s a symptom of lung cancer or something else, finding out and being treated early can make all the difference.